The Lazy Way to Solve Differential Equations

 [0.0,1.0,0.0,0.0,-0.9193953882637205,0.0,4.0,20.069867797120825,-6.0,-265.9036412154172]

-will just silently fail and return garbage such as infinity
+the method will just silently fail and return garbage such

 To sum everything up, I want to note a cool fact that I’ve only realized after writing the entire post: there is a direct relationship between this method of solving ODEs and forward-mode automatic differentiation!